 You can learn so much about an organization by how they onboard you and you can learn so much about your new members by how they onboard into your community.
 HYPER strives to onboard effectively and continually practice professionalism.
 See our Professional Practice Compendium Spring 2020 to learn more about the steps we take towards these goals.

 One of HYPER’s core priorities is community.
 We want to build not just a community, but one that focuses on professional practice.
 One that promotes open communication and continuous improvement.
 We want to facilitate synergy, allowing the lab to perform at a level beyond what the sum of the individuals could.
 We want the community member’s skills to complement each other’s.

-The Core Team – The acceptation to the structure.
-This team consists of newer lab members who are under grads.
-They works on problems or tasks faced by the lab as whole: compendium, website renovation, and bosch desks for example.
-This team works to build the community and answers to Mark and Jake directly.
+Core Team – The acceptation to the structure.
+This team consists of the newest lab members who are usually freshman and sophomores.
+They work directly with the management on problems or tasks faced by the community as a whole.

 HYPER has a lot to teach the members of it community.
 One thing HYPER focuses on is continuous improvement.
 Personal continuous improvement can take may forms, but one that is consistently mentioned is reading.
 There is a lot to learn from reading.
 That is why HYPER has put together the top shelf, our reading list.

 - “Start Finishing” by Charlie Gilkie

 - “The Culture Code” by Daniel Coyle

 - “Land Grant Universities for the Future: Higher Education for the Public Good,” by Gordon Gee and Stephen Gavazzi

 - “Never Split the Difference: Negotiating as if your life depends on it,” by Chris Voss